-Facility management is a daunting task.
+Facility services are a daunting task.
 Hundreds of daily tasks require your attention, and often multiple teams and operating schedules.
 Your employees, tenants, and guests count on you to keep your industrial facility safe, clean, healthy, and operating efficiently.
 Managing an industrial facility adds a unique set of considerations.
 From janitorial services and security to mechanical services, and equipment maintenance, your team has to think and operate differently.

 Industrial settings often have higher safety protocols and may require specialized training, skills, and scheduling for services, especially floor care.
 When it comes to floor care in industrial facilities, there are a few things to keep in mind.
 From regular cleaning and maintenance to more intensive deep cleans, having a plan is vital to keeping your facility’s floors looking their best.
-Let’s take a look at some critical areas every facility management team should consider for effective industrial floor care:
+Let’s take a look at some critical areas every facility services team should consider for effective industrial floor care:

 Training and Assessment for Industrial Floor Care